Watchdog: More than $15 billion wasted in past 11 years in Afghanistan

 The report comes as the Taliban has continued to gain ground on the battlefield against the U.S.-backed Afghan government and as the Trump administration has launched a diplomatic bid to end the war.

-Aware of Trump's impatience with the war, U.S. commanders and diplomats are now anxious to make progress with peace talks.
-Officials told NBC News that they the president could pull the plug on the American commitment with little notice.
+Aware of Trump's impatience with the war, U.S. commanders and diplomats are now eager to make progress with peace talks.
+Officials told NBC News that the president could pull the plug on the American commitment with little notice.